lambdaclass/data_etudes/central_limit_theorem_misuses/README.md

 $\frac{1}{\sqrt{n}}$.

 Let\'s take a look at some examples on the speed of convergence.
-For this we are going to use the *Kolmogorov-Smirnov* test to measure how close the sample means are to a normal distribution in different cases.
+For this we are going to use the *Kolmogorov-Smirnov* (K-S) test to measure how close the sample means are to a normal distribution in different cases.
 For our purposes, we don\'t need to know exactly how the test is calculated, just that it gives a $p$-value ranging from $0$ to $1$, with